-In a forthcoming update, users will see a new Spotify option within Waze.
-Once they have typed their credentials and signed in, they’ll gain access to their playlists and pop-up descriptions of playing tracks.
-Waze’s new playback controls will skip, pause, or change the playing song without the need to launch Spotify.
-And a new shortcut will quickly switch between the Waze and Spotify apps.
+In a forthcoming update, iOS users will get a new Spotify option in the Waze app.
+Once users type in their credentials and sign in, they gain access to their playlists and pop-up descriptions of playing tracks.
+New playback controls will skip, pause, or change the playing song without the need to launch Spotify, and a new shortcut will quickly switch between the Waze and Spotify apps.

 The integration goes both ways.
-When users hop to the Spotify app while Waze is running in the background, they’ll get a truncated version of the next navigation instruction.
-The integration is rolling out to Android users worldwide over the next few weeks, and to Waze’s iOS app soon after.
+Users will get an option to switch between apps when their car is at a complete stop and when they hop to the Spotify app while Waze is running in the background, they will get a truncated version of the next instruction.

 In 2016, it debuted the Waze Transport SDK, a software development kit that lets partners integrate with Waze’s routing and guidance data.
 Ride-sharing service Lyft became one of the first to use it last year, along with U.K. emergency dispatch company Genesis Group, JustPark Parking, Cabify, 99Taxis, and food delivery service Cornershop.

 Last year also saw the launch of Waze’s Global Event Partner Program, which had the company team up with event organizers to help with logistics planning.
 Partners get access to Waze Closure, a tool that lets them input scheduled delays, restrictions, lane reversals, parking locations, and road closures ahead of time.

 And Waze has dipped its toe in other ventures, too.
 In February, Waze expanded Waze Carpool, a ride-sharing tool that matches riders with carpoolers in areas where bus and transit routes don’t normally reach.
 It’s active in San Francisco and Tel Aviv, Israel.